rahuldidvaniya/vishw-ecommerce-website/README.md

-# Vishw - E-Commerce Website
+# Vishw - ECommerce Website

 This project is a fully-featured e-commerce website built with Django.
 It includes product listing, filtering, searching, a shopping cart, and checkout functionalities.
 The admin panel is customized using the **Jazzmin** theme for enhanced UI and UX.